Laws for farm animals - BC SPCA

 Meat Inspection Regulation

-The Ministry of Agriculture continues to consult feedback on other proposed changes relating to rural slaughter in B.C., and we hope to see further improvements.
+The Ministry of Agriculture continues to consult feedback on other proposed changes relating to slaughter in B.C., and we hope to see further improvements.

 Two dairy cows outside on pasture